StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/about-filtered-event-trigger-operators.md

 * `_any`: Matches any event (useful for wildcard filtering)

-This operator effectively removes all filtering and returns all events.
+This operator removes all filtering and returns all events.

 ```json
 {  "_any": "" }